nbari/zunzuncito/README.md

 ### Design Goals
-* Keep it simple and small, avoid extra complexity at all cost [KISS](http://en.wikipedia.org/wiki/KISS_principle).
+* Keep it simple and small, avoid extra complexity at all cost.
+[KISS](http://en.wikipedia.org/wiki/KISS_principle)
 * Creation of routes on the fly or by defining regular expressions.
 * Support API versions out of the box without altering routes.
 * Via decorator or in a defined route, accept only certain HTTP methods.